anewton1998/draft-rdap-simple-contact/draft-regext-simple-contact.md

 in structured data to synthesize the unstructured names.
-Servers which store only unstructured names SHOULD NOT attempt to synthesize and provide structured names from those values, because of the difficulty of doing this correctly for all types of names."
+Servers which store only unstructured names SHOULD NOT attempt to synthesize and provide structured names from those values, because of the difficulty of doing this correctly for all types of names.

 Names can be expressed for each kind of the entity, as described in the "kind" string.
 When describing an "individual", the name of the individual's